coder/coder/docs/contributing/feature-stages.md

 Some Coder features are released in feature stages before they are generally available.

-For more information about a specific feature, please contact _X_.

-## Alpha features

-Alpha features are enabled in all Coder deployments but the feature is subject to change, or even be removed.
-Breaking changes may not be documented in the changelog.
-In most cases, features will only stay in alpha for 1 month.

-We recommend using [GitHub issues](https://github.com/coder/coder/issues) to leave feedback and get support for alpha features.

 ## Early access (EA) features

 Early access features are neither feature-complete nor stable.
 We do not